napari/napari.github.io/applications/brain_dataset_tutorial.md

 A very important concept to bear in mind when going through this tutorial is the [Lazy Loading](https://en.wikipedia.org/wiki/Lazy_evaluation), i.e., only loading images to memory when the position slider on napari maps to that particular image, which is very of use, when using large datasets.

 #### So how can we lazily load an image using dask?
 First, we import delayed from dask, which is the main function responsible for handling __Lazy Loading__.
-Here we defined a function *load_image()* that will lazy load the image when called given, the image name as a parameter.
+Here we defined a function *load_image()* that will lazy load the image data when called given a path to the data.
 ```

 from dask import delayed